antonymagee/Ping-Pong-API/README.md

 -   For simplicity, assume that all players have a unique first name (also assume that this name is case-insensitive).

--   While data does not need to be persisted to disk, data input from the ability to record a game must come back on a subsequent call to one of the pieces of read functionality if the application is not stopped.
+-   While data does not need to be persisted to disk, data successfully added should be returned by a subsequent read operation (as long as the application is not stopped).
+    For example, recording a new game should cause that game to come back in a subsequent call to list all games.

 ### Stretch requirements
 Here are some additional things you can add if you wish to take this further: